Opendatasoft launches advanced data lineage feature to accelerate enterprise data sharing

 Enables analysis, management, and monitoring of end-to-end data flows

-BOSTON, MASSACHUSETTS, UNITED STATES, June 6, 2023/EINPresswire.com/ -- Opendatasoft, a global leader in the democratization of data, today launched its advanced new data lineage feature.
+Boston and Paris, June 6, 2023 - Opendatasoft, a global leader in the democratization of data, today launched its advanced new data lineage feature.
 Delivering detailed analysis of how and where data is being reused, it provides greater visibility into data flows, enabling organizations to improve data governance and accelerate their data democratization strategies.

 Organizations today understand the importance of data sharing, both internally and externally, to increase efficiency, improve performance and drive innovation.
 However, currently they lack the tools to manage and report on where data is being reused, adding to workloads, and making effective decision-making difficult.